School Tax Calculator

 Here's how it will work.

-A middle income family earning $150,000 will experience a sharp decline in their tax burden under the 3-3 Tax Savings Plan.
+A middle income family earning $125,000 (Adjusted Gross Income) will experience a sharp decline in their tax burden under the 3-3 Tax Savings Plan.
 Assuming the family has two dependent children, they won't pay any income taxes on the first $100,000 of their taxable income.
 There's a $35,000 deduction for each taxpayer and a $15,000 deduction for each dependent child.

-At 3 percent, the tax on their remaining income will be $1500.
-In the vast majority of towns, this family will be better off financially under the 3-3 Tax Savings Plan than they are now because their local property taxes for schools will be cut dramatically and more than offset the new income tax.
+At 3 percent, the tax on their income in excess of their $100,000 deduction will be $750.
+In the vast majority of towns, this family will be better off financially under the 3-3 Tax Savings Plan than they are now because their local property taxes for schools will be cut dramatically and that cut more than offsets the new income tax.

-The reason savings vary is because the revenue generated by the 3-3 Tax Savings Plan is distributed to school districts with the nature of the student populations in mind, just as New Hampshire's current school funding plan does.
+Savings vary because the revenue generated by the 3-3 Tax Savings Plan is distributed to school districts with the nature of the student populations in mind, just as New Hampshire's current school funding plan does.
 Claremont has more children living in poverty than Keene and Keene has more kids living in poverty than Canaan.
-The 3-3 Tax Savings Plan recognizes that it cost more to education children living in poverty.
+It cost more to educate children living in poverty.

 An older couple who earns $70,000 a year in their retirement won't pay any income tax.